 WMFS together with all its Investment Portfolios are constituted in the form of an insurance policy issued by HSBC Life, with each Investment Portfolio as a separate fund within its Class H (Class G in the case of the Capital Guaranteed Fund) Long Term Business Fund established pursuant to the Insurance Ordinance.
-Your investments are therefore subject to the credit risks of HSBC Life.
-Where appropriate, your retirement scheme is governed by the provisions of the trust deed under a trust arrangement and, to the extent expressly incorporated into such trust deed by reference, the relevant insurance policy.
+The insurance policy for the Deferred Member Arrangement is held by the Trustee, on behalf of the relevant members, under a trust arrangement.
+The appointed Trustee will only be holding the insurance policy issued by HSBC Life and your investments are still subject to the credit risks of HSBC Life.
+The trust arrangement is governed by the provisions of the Trust Deed and, to the extent expressly incorporated into such Trust Deed by reference, the relevant insurance policy.